megalus/django-microsoft-sso/example_microsoft_app/README.md

 ## Start the Project

-Please create a `.env` file with the following information:
+Please create a `.env.local` file with the following information:

 ```dotenv
 MICROSOFT_SSO_ALLOWABLE_DOMAINS=["<your email domain>"]